White Ribbon Day

 White lanterns at night and detail shot of lantern

-This White Ribbon Day, men are asked to use their voices and speak up to create a world where everyone is safe, equal and respected.
+Allyship is a central message of the White Ribbon campaign; men are asked to use their voices and speak up to create a world where everyone is safe, equal and respected.
+The theme of ‘We Speak Up’ calls on everyone, especially men and boys, to take responsibility to challenge harmful attitudes and become allies in creating a safer, more equal society.

 Lantern parade and civic ceremony